Afcon 2019: 'Winning for Nigeria is what matters most' - Ighalo on his heroics against Cameroon | Goal.com

 Ighalo is currently the joint-top scorer at Afcon alongside Senegal’s Sadio Mane with three goals, and he is looking forward to facing the winner between Egypt and South Africa in the quarterfinal on July 10.

-“We are now in quarterfinals, waiting our opponent, Egypt and Sout Africa are two strong contenders,” he continued.
+“We are now in quarterfinals, waiting our opponent, Egypt and South Africa are two strong contenders,” he continued.

 “Whoever the opponent is, we have to work hard and try, we now have three matches to the title.”